Happy International Women's Day. This is for Pat, Beth, Katy and all of the strong women who keep on keepin' on.

 Adam set his book in his lap and stared at the Gulf for a moment.
 Then, he peeked into the beach tent at his daughter.

-“Why?”
-Adam said as he sat back in his beach chair.
+“Why?” he said, sitting back in his beach chair.
 “I think you’re just fine.”

 “You’re supposed to think I’m fine.
 Husbands are supposed to be supportive.”